mjfwebb/twitch-bot/docs/CONFIGURATION.md

 ## Interval commands

-Sometimes you want something to happen on a regular interval.
+Sometimes you want something to occur on a regular interval.
 You can set up interval commands to do this.

 You can find more information about these features in the [interval commands configuration guide](INTERVAL_COMMANDS.md)